metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceGroupCreate.md

 `func (o *ServerInstanceGroupCreate) HasDefaultCustomStorageProfile() bool`

 HasDefaultCustomStorageProfile returns a boolean if a field has been set.

+### GetServerFilteringRules

+`func (o *ServerInstanceGroupCreate) GetServerFilteringRules() []ServerFilterRule`

+GetServerFilteringRules returns the ServerFilteringRules field if non-nil, zero value otherwise.

+### GetServerFilteringRulesOk

+`func (o *ServerInstanceGroupCreate) GetServerFilteringRulesOk() (*[]ServerFilterRule, bool)`

+GetServerFilteringRulesOk returns a tuple with the ServerFilteringRules field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServerFilteringRules

+`func (o *ServerInstanceGroupCreate) SetServerFilteringRules(v []ServerFilterRule)`

+SetServerFilteringRules sets ServerFilteringRules field to given value.

+### HasServerFilteringRules

+`func (o *ServerInstanceGroupCreate) HasServerFilteringRules() bool`

+HasServerFilteringRules returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)